 Types of information collected

 We may collect and hold personal information about you, that is, information that can identify you, and is relevant to providing you with the services you are seeking.
-The kinds of information we typically collect include name, gender, address, phone number, facsimile number, email address, bank account details, place and type of business and/or other information relevant to providing you with the services you are, or someone else you know is, seeking.
+The kinds of information we typically collect include name, title, gender, address, phone number, facsimile number, email address, bank account details, place and type of business and/or other information relevant to providing you with the services you are, or someone else you know is, seeking.

 If you apply for services from us, we may also collect and hold various information related to you and your financial position, including credit information or credit eligibility information about you.
 Our separate Credit Reporting Policy sets out how we deal with that information.